alexchoi0/etl-router/crates/conveyor-dsl/README.md

 ## Overview

-This crate handles the YAML manifest format for defining ETL resources.
+This crate handles the YAML manifest format for defining pipeline resources.
 It parses manifests, validates references, converts to internal types, and optimizes pipeline DAGs.

 ## Features